Gechz/ML2-Group-Project/README.md

-# Grozxery - Smart Chat, Smart Order
+# taste.ai - Smart Chat, Smart Order

-Welcome to **Grozxery**!
+Welcome to **taste.ai**!
 This application is designed to be your personalized grocery assistant, powered by Google Generative AI and Streamlit.
-Whether you need a nutritious grocery list, suggestions for household cleaning supplies, or even a simple recipe, Grozxery has you covered.
+Whether you need a nutritious grocery list, suggestions for household cleaning supplies, or even a simple recipe, taste.ai has you covered.

 ## Features
 - **Smart Grocery Suggestions**: Enter your dietary preferences, household size, and other details to receive a personalized grocery list.
 - **Image Recognition for Fridge Contents with User Description**: Upload a picture of your fridge, pantry, or kitchen, and the app will consider what's already available and suggest complementary items.
-- **Integrated Recipe Recommendations**: When food items are included in your order, Grozxery will also provide a simple and nutritious recipe to make the most of your groceries.
+- **Integrated Recipe Recommendations**: When food items are included in your order, taste.ai will also provide a simple and nutritious recipe to make the most of your groceries.
 - **Customizable Needs**: Specify whether you want only grocery items, household cleaning supplies, or both.
 - **Downloadable PDF**: Get your personalized grocery list in a downloadable PDF format.